enishoca/pimatic-mochad-monitor/README.md

 pimatic-mochad-simple
 ======================

-Sends and recieves X10 commands and events from [pimatic](http://pimatic.org) through mochad [mochad](http://sourceforge.net/apps/mediawiki/mochad) (an X10-controller controller) for X10 devices and sensors.
+Sends and recieves X10 commands and events to/from [pimatic](http://pimatic.org) through mochad [mochad](http://sourceforge.net/apps/mediawiki/mochad) (an X10-controller controller) for X10 devices and sensors.

 #### Description
 This plugin allows you to recieve and send command to/from X10 devices.